tomgonz/quickshell-simpleperfmeters/README.md

 ## Installation & Deployment

 1. Make sure you have `quickshell` package installed on your system.
 Either from your repo, or from: https://git.outfoxxed.me/quickshell/quickshell.git
+These System Monitor widgets were tested with Quickshell 0.2.1 from the Fedora repo.
+Should work on the latest 0.3.0 from the GIT repo.
 2. Clone or move these configuration files into your local directory:
    ```bash
    mkdir -p ~/.config/quickshell
    cd ~/.config/quickshell
    git clone https://github.com/tomgonz/tom-quickshell-sysmon  .
    ```
-3. Edit configuration variables in the shell.qml file to suite your needs.  netDev, cpuTempSensors..., etc...
+3. Edit configuration variables in the shell.qml file to suit your needs.  netDev, cpuTempSensors..., etc...

 4. Run the dashboard using the quickshell daemon execution engine:
    ```bash
    qs
    ```
+This will run the shell.qml file by default.
 5. Setup autostart at login.
    ```bash
    cp quickshell-panel.desktop  ~/.config/autostart/